Immerse yourself in Italian language and culture

 STA 279 The Video Essay and Photography on Location in Europe

 Aimed at beginning and intermediate students, this digital-based media course (photography, sound and video) is designed to reveal key aspects of the production of the video essay through excursions in the Ticino region, studio work and critical discussions based on readings and screenings.
 The video essay is an expression of how and what we see when we try to make visual sense of the world-- a genre of experience.
 Through projects using photography, sound and video, students will explore this dynamic genre and how it can be used to express place and their relationship to it, with the goal of producing a personal portfolio of creative work.
 Students enrolled in this class must have their own digital video recording device, which can range from a smart phone to a digital camera or video camera.
-The course carries a nominal fee of 100 CHF or USD 100 for art supplies and travel expenses.
+This course carries an additional fee for art supplies and travel expenses.

 STA 280T Adventures in Printmaking